-For years while leading trips with my company Epic Backpacker Tours – we have stayed with local families in their homes – and to be honest – from a client perspective – staying at a homestay has been the best experience of the entire trip.
+For years while leading trips with my company Epic Backpacker Tours – we have stayed with local families in their homes – and to be honest – both from my own and a client perspective – staying at a homestay can be the best experience of the entire trip.

 Getting to step into the world of a local family in a rural mountain village is a powerful experience and something that has very large potential to become a Pakistan-tourism mainstay in the future.

 So why can it be risky if you are a lady traveling alone?
 Here is my opinion:

 Staying at a local homestay alone has the potential to be a risk for female travelers because it puts the traveler in a position where they might be alone with the men from that family in an unmitigated circumstance – away from a more public setting like a hotel – of course, bad situations can happen at hotels too, but you get what I am saying.

 It should be noted that several male family members in well-known homestays in Hunza and Charpursan Valleys have been accused by multiple women of acting inappropriately and making unwanted sexual advances.

 This is such a tricky topic for me personally because I have had such good experiences at both homestays and I care deeply for the families I have had many years of direct experience with.

 But there are alternatives.
 Check out this article for a list of safe homestays in Pakistan.